bjornbytes/lovr-docs/guides/Contributing.md

 - 100 character wrapping (ish, sometimes it's more readable to just have a long line).
 - Use descriptive, camelCased variable names when possible.
 - Put stars near types: `Texture* texture`.
-- Use curly braces for the bodies of conditionals and loops, and place them on their own line.
+- Use curly braces for the bodies of conditionals and loops, and place them on the same line.
 An exception can be made for very short blocks -- they can be placed inline without curlies, e.g.
   `if (data == NULL) return;`.
 - Always use spaces around binary operators.